Matsu dialect: Tone sandhi

 The Matsu dialect has extremely extensive tone sandhi rules: in an utterance, only the last syllable pronounced is not affected by the rules.
 The two-syllable tonal sandhi rules are shown in the table below (the rows give the first syllable's original citation tone, while the columns give the citation tone of the second syllable):

-In the table above, "dark entering A" means dark entering coda ended with /-k̚/, "dark entering B" means ended with /-ʔ/.
-In mordern spoken language, it's hard to distinguish with each other in individual syllable, but we can find their differences in tone sandhi.
+In the table above, "dark entering A" means a dark entering coda that ends with /-k̚/, "dark entering B" refers to ending with /-ʔ/.
+In the modern spoken language, the final plosive is difficult to distinguish in isolation, having merged into /-ʔ/, but the two categories exhibit different behaviors from each other in tone sandhi environments.
+This feature is shared with many modern Eastern Min varieties, such as in Fuzhou.

 Like the Fuzhou dialect, the tonal sandhi rules of more than two syllables display further complexities.

 Initial assimilation

 The two-syllable initial assimilation rules are shown in the table below:

 Rime tensing

 In the Matsu dialect, if the rime type of the former syllable is changed while tone sandhi occurred, the rime of the former syllable should be changed to adapt the rule of close/open rimes.

 For example, "技" /kɛi˧˩˨/ is a syllable which has dark departing tone, it's an open rime; "師" /sy˥/ has a dark level tone.
 When combined as the phrase "技師" (technician), "技" changes its tonal value to rising tone.
 Rising tone is a close rime tone, therefore the pronunciation as a whole is /ki˧ ly˥/.